 In litigation over an alleged breach of an exclusive-rights acquisition agreement, the SDNY ruled that the attorney–client privilege did not protect portions of the acquiring company’s lawyer’s due diligence investigation.
 Vector Capital Corp. v.
 Ness Technologies, Inc., 2014 WL 171160 (S.D.N.Y.
 Jan.
 9, 2014).
 You may access the opinion here.

 Vector entered into an exclusive agreement to negotiate the acquisition of Ness Technologies, Inc., but later sued claiming that Ness failed to provide relevant information during Vector’s due diligence investigation.
-Ness sought production of documents that Vector’s attorneys obtained during the due diligence phase, but Vector objected on grounds that the attorney–client privileged protected this information from discovery.
+Ness sought production of documents that Vector’s attorneys obtained during the due diligence phase, but Vector objected on grounds that the attorney–client privilege protected this information from discovery.

 In this diversity action, the SDNY correctly applied New York state law governing application of the attorney–client privilege in this situation.
 See my article for a detailed review of rules and issues pertaining to conflict-of-privilege-laws.